 Jo’s actual budget of £155 per week is the amount used to calculate Jo’s contribution, which Jo pays from their personal funds.

 What can I use a direct payment for?

 A direct payment is intended to give you flexibility and control to meet your own care needs.
 You may want to do things differently from the way a care agency provides a service, however, it’s important that you only use a direct payment to meet the outcomes as described as eligible for support from us in your assessment.

 Jo wants support to go to a leisure centre once a week, however the assessment says that the money should be used to get ready for work and prepare meals.
 So the money can’t be used for this purpose.

-If you’re unsure if your own plans would be considered by DCC as an appropriate and cost-effective way to meet your needs, we would recommend you talk things through with one of our social care assessors.
+If you’re unsure if your own plans would be considered by us as an appropriate and cost-effective way to meet your needs, we would recommend you talk things through with one of our social care assessors.
 We will give you the contact details of who to talk to about your own personal needs and plans in your assessment.

-Are you interested in having Direct Payments?
+If you are interested in having direct payments

 Our Arranging Support Team can talk to you about your options and can provide support, suggestions and signposting for many aspects of your direct payment.

 You can get further support and information from Adult Social Care by calling 0345 1551 007 or by emailing: